Chad

 Context

-In Chad, 7,6 million people are in need of humanitarian assistance according to OCHA (HNO 2024).
-The growing impact of climate change and the vulnerabilities it creates, health emergencies, the forced displacement of populations as a result of conflicts both within and outside the country, coupled with the economic vulnerability and poverty of the population, mean that Chad is in a very critical humanitarian situation.
+In Chad, 7 million people are in need of humanitarian assistance according to HRP 2025.
+The growing impact of climate change and the vulnerabilities it creates, health emergencies, frequent epidemics (cholera, malaria, hepatitis E), the forced displacement of populations as a result of conflicts both within and outside the country, coupled with the economic vulnerability, poverty of the population and a high vulnerability to climate change, make Chad a country in a very critical humanitarian situation.

 Humanitarian needs are diverse.
-Today, an estimated 1.9 million people suffer from severe food insecurity.
-Access to drinking water is 63% covered in the country, but this figure masks major regional disparities, with some areas having only 15% access to water.
+Today, an estimated 3.7 million people suffer from severe food insecurity.
+The Chadian government declared a state of food emergency in February 2024.
+Access to drinking water is 63% covered in the country with 3.6 million people facing water, hygiene and sanitation needs.
+Nevertheless, this figure masks major regional disparities, with some areas having only 15% access to water.
 The rate of access to hygiene and sanitation services is just 20%, one of the lowest in the world.

 TGH in Chad